 Connect with your Customer Success Manager

 Get to know your Customer Success Manager.
 That person will work with you side by side to ensure your account is set up based on how you’ll be using the system, meeting all requirements for your organization’s structure.
 Your Success Manager should load your people into the system, group them in a way that streamlines notifications, and help your create pre-planned templates or events.
 And then together, you can create a rollout plan, depending on how your company plans to use the emergency notification system.

 Appoint Your Admins

 Who will be accessing the system to send notifications and managing incoming messages?

-Admins can send secure, targeted mass notifications to people over any channel: text, voice, mobile app, email, and social media.
+Admins can send secure, targeted mass notifications to people over any channel: text alert, voice, mobile app, email, and social media.
 Through two-way notifications, admins are able to stay connected to an audience while monitoring the safety of their people throughout the entirety of an event.
 With an accessible communication system available to your admins from any device, your team has the tools to approach and respond to critical events deliberately, resolving issues quickly and efficiently.